 © Warner/Chappell Music, Inc.

-Without the guitar to back us, we had to really scream at each other.
-We lost track of the crowd, yelling at each other and having a great time.
-When we turned around the whole dance floor was full.
-We howled, dropped the mics, jumped into the crowd, getting knocked down, picked up, lifted above everyone, and passed around like a tray of drinks.
-The song ended and we were dumped back on the low stage.
-We jumped up screaming, “How’d ya like that one?”
+Without the guitar to back us, we have to really scream at each other.
+We lose track of the crowd, yelling at each other and having a great time.
+When we turn around the whole dance floor is full.
+We howl, jump into the crowd, get knocked down, picked up, lifted above everyone, and passed around like a tray of drinks.
+The song ends and we’re dumped back on the low stage.
+We jump up screaming, “How’d ya like that one?”

-Over the screams I saw Patti and Robert watching from the door.
-I picked up the mic and yelled at her, “Patti, get your scrawny ass over here.”
+Over the screams I see Patti and Robert watching from the door.
+I pick up the mic and yell at her, “Patti, get your scrawny ass over here.”

 I started into:

-She went on forever.
-People were swaying until she started to really sing:
+She goes on forever.
+People are swaying until she starts to really sing:

 ‘Jesus died for somebody sins, but not mine….